-Endometriosis is a disorder affecting women’s reproductive organs, where the endometrium — or tissue that lines the inside of the uterus — grows outside of the uterus.
-It most commonly grows in the tissue lining the pelvis, the ovaries, and the fallopian tubes.
-In severe cases, it can spread behind the reproductive system.
+Endometriosis is a disorder affecting female reproductive organs, where cells that resemble the uterus lining, called endometrial cells, grow outside the uterus.
+The endometrium-like tissue most commonly grows in the pelvis, the ovaries, and the fallopian tubes.
+In severe cases, it can spread beyond the reproductive system.

-The most common symptom of endometriosis is pelvic pain, especially during the menstrual period.
-Instead of the annoying cramping many women experience during their periods, women with endometriosis often experience severe pain that can be difficult to manage.
+The most common symptom of endometriosis is pelvic and low back pain, especially during the menstrual period.
+Rather than the cramping that many women experience during their periods, women with endometriosis often experience severe pain that can be difficult to manage.
 Other symptoms include:

 - pain during intercourse

 - pain with urination or bowel movements